 What do you NOT get on my Virtual Head of Marketing programme?

 1. I don’t do the work for you

 If you have a crystal clear strategy and all you need is for someone to implement it for you then I applaud you.
 But I’m not a marketing agency or outsourcer.

 I’m a consultant and coach.
 I want to draw out your version of success and help you get there in the quickest, most efficient way possible.
 That’s what I’m good at.

 2. I don’t tell you what to do

 If you’re hoping to bung me a wad of cash and that I’ll magic up a success plan out of my Mary Poppins hat then you’re going to be disappointed.

 I use a mixture of a coaching approach and consulting.
 I ask intelligent questions to prompt your own decision making.
 And yes, I will of course give you advice that draws on my training and experience too.

 But if you’re coming to me for ideas because you don’t have any, then Google is probably a better place to start.
 Ideas are ten a penny.
-The internet is awash with ‘what to do to get more leads’ checklists and ‘how to get more visible’ PDFs.
+The internet is awash with ‘52 ways to make more money’ checklists and ‘96 sure fire hit content ideas’ PDFs.

-I love working with people who aren’t short of options but want to learn how to discern which are goers.
-People who are already motoring and want me to help them see which are the logical next steps.
+I love working with people who aren’t short of options but want to learn how to discern which ideas are goers.
+People who are already motoring and want me to help them reach the next level in their business.